General Data Protection Regulation (GDPR) 2018

-Personal data will not be shared with third parties, except where required by law or authorised by the data subject.
+Personal data will only be shared with the Diocese of Salisbury and the wider Church of England, and where required by law or authorised by the data subject.

 Whilst the Data Controller will do everything it can to protect and maintain your data, you also have a responsibility for informing the Data Processor if your personal data changes.